AdobeDocs/cc-everywhere/src/pages/v2/reference/index.md

 ---
 keywords:
-  - Express Embed SDK
-  - Express Editor
-  - Embed SDK
-  - Quick Actions
-  - SDK
-  - JavaScript
-  - Embed
-  - API Documentation
-  - Reference
+  - v2
-  - Initialize
+  - References
-  - CCEverywhere
+  - initialize
 title: SDK Reference
 description: This is the reference page for the existing components in the SDK.
 contributors: